NunoPereiraSousa/NodeJS-DB-Connections/README.md

 In this repository you will find out how to connect to a database using:
 * Node.js
-* MySQL (Sequelize)
 * MongoDB
 * Tokens - JSON Web Tokens

-I used MySQL (Sequelize) and MongoDB as two options to work with Node.js.
-You can choose one of those two!
+I used MongoDB as an option to work with Node.js.
 It includes **Sign In** and **Sign Up** functionalities with tokens being generated.
+(You won't be able to access to the rest of the functionalities without having a token).

+The API Documentation (using Swagger UI) can be found in the brench "swagger-ui-express".

 ### Instalation
 ```sh